hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 module encapsulates a different aspect of event generation for high-energy particle reactions.
 It resides within its own namespace and is located in its own subdirectory of the same name.
-The main module called ``SHERPA`` steers the interplay of all modules -- or phases -- and the actual generation of the events.
+The main module called ``SHERPA`` steers the interplay of all modules---or phases---and the actual generation of the events.
 Altogether, the following modules are currently distributed with the Sherpa framework:

 ATOOLS
-  This is the toolbox for all other modules.
-Since the Sherpa framework does not rely on CLHEP etc., the ATOOLS contain classes with mathematical tools like vectors and matrices, organization tools such as read-in or write-out devices, and physics tools like particle data or classes for the event record.
+  This is the general toolbox for all other modules.
+It contains classes with mathematical tools like vectors and matrices, organization tools such as read-in or write-out devices, and physics tools like particle data or classes for the event record.